Student Societies

 A fun mixed-gender hockey club for Aberdeen's Medical Students

 We are a mixed-gender recreational hockey club open to medical students of all abilities.
-We have over 50 regularly playing members that meet on a semi-regular basis to train for events including matches against the OCT, other university medic teams, ‘Doctors vs. Medics’, 5th years vs. the rest’ and SNIMS.
-We also have social events throughout the year such as the Medics Sports Ball and our Christmas Social.
+We have over 50 regularly playing members that meet on a semi-regular basis to play round robins and train for events such as SNIMS.
+We also have social events throughout the year such as meet and greet, the Medics Sports Ball, our Christmas Social and joint socials with other medical sport societies!
 This club is a great opportunity to keep active and meet other like-minded medical students.

 Aberdeen University Ophthalmology Society